rubenyanes/rubenyanes/README.md

 ### Hi there 👋 my name is Rubén, I work in Data Analytics, Business Intelligence & IT Consulting, and always learning!
 ![WallpaperGithub](https://user-images.githubusercontent.com/100965655/156927555-c7f04137-0a59-4783-8265-9a769f326e30.png)
-I will be uploading key content for the well understanding of Data Science, Cloud Computing, Algorithmic Trading & relative topics from courses and personal projects
+I will be uploading key content on Data Science, Cloud Computing, Algorithmic Trading & related topics from courses and personal projects

 ## Skills
 ### Machine Learning & Deep Learning